RazakD/kiva-api/README.md

-Zend Skeleton APIs using Doctrine
+Narwi-API
 =======================

 Introduction
 ------------
-This is a simple, skeleton application providing REST APIs using the ZF2 and Doctrine.
-This application is meant to be used as a starting place for those looking to create REST APIs with ZF2, and using Doctrine for ORM support, and database access.
+This is a Zend Framework, Doctrine application for REST APIs for the Narwi application.
+The rest api's expect and return data in json format.

 Installation
 ------------